Frequently asked questions

 Finally, if you are just looking to improve your English then we advise you come in winter when average class sizes are smaller.

-The majority of our students are from Western Europe (Germany, France, Switzerland, Spain etc.) however, we also have students from all over the world, including Eastern Europe, Asia and Latin America.
+The majority of our students are from Western Europe (Germany, France, Switzerland, Italy, Spain etc.) however, we also have students from all over the world, including Eastern Europe, Asia and Latin America.

 We have students of all ages but if you are aged over 50 years old and want to be sure of being in class of other similarly aged students, we recommend you book our 50+ programme.